Southern District of New York Local Rules and Judge Filing Requirements

 Motion papers must be filed promptly after service.

-Motion papers must be filed promptly after service
+Motion papers must be filed promptly after service; do not hold until all submissions are complete.

 Motion papers must be filed promptly after service.